Juheon811/Juheon811.github.io/virtualwater.md

        -> Selected item: `Total FDI inflows`, element: `Value US$`

    - These attributes add demographic, economic, and investment information to each country node.

-5. Two-way Trade Handling
-   - When two countries traded the same item in both directions, the dataset kept the larger of the two values.
-   - This ensured that the final edge weights reflect the dominant direction of virtual water flow.